moatorres/node-design/design-patterns/chain-of-resp-03.md

     this.next = fn
   }

-  // execute by calculating own result and then append results by calling next this.exec = function (products) {
+  // calculate own result then append results by calling next this.exec = function (products) {
     let result = null
     if (products.length > 3) {